MichaelLi-96/MovieTicketReservationSystem/README.md

 # Move Ticket Reservation
-This is our final project for CS157A: Intro to Databases at San Jose State University
+This is our final project for CS157A: Intro to Databases at San Jose State University with Professor Kim during Fall Semester 2018.

-Professor: Kim, Fall Semester 2018
+You will need to have MySQL and JDBC installed.
+This was developed using Eclipse IDE.

-Team: Yoobi
+Team Name: Yoobi

+Members:
+* Vivian Leung
+* Ying Wang
-Members: Vivian Leung, Ying Wang, Michael Li
+* Michael Li
 # Setup
 Clone repository
 ```bash